VDA5050/VDA5050/VDA5050_EN.md

 Freely navigating mobile robots shall communicate their planned trajectory to the fleet control system.
 This is done via the state message.
 For a higher frequency of sharing, the `visualization` topic can be used.
 Mobile robots share their `intermediatePath`, which represents the estimated time of arrival at closer waypoints that the mobile robot is able to perceive with its sensors, and their `plannedPath`, which represents a longer path within the mobile robot's currently active order.
 Both paths shall start from the mobile robot's current position, independent of any nodes that are part of the order.
 The mobile robot can decide on the length of the shared paths, as it may be situation dependent.
 If the mobile robot is freely navigating both `intermediatePath` and `plannedPath` shall be shared in each state.
 - The `plannedPath` is defined as NURBS as defined in the `trajectory` field of the `edgeState`.
 The `plannedPath` can contain an array of nodes, referenced by their `nodeId`, that will be traversed as part of the current path.
 It should be updated whenever a significant change has occurred in the mobile robot's `plannedPath`.
-The `plannedPath` should at least cover the mobile robot's current base.
+The `plannedPath` shall at least cover the mobile robot's current base.
 - The `intermediatePath` is defined as a polyline.
 The polyline consists of linear line segments between waypoints.
 Each `waypoint` consists of its `x` and `y` position, an optional orientation of the mobile robot and the `ETA` indicating the estimated time of arrival.
 The `intermediatePath` shall be updated with every sent state or visualization message and always begin at the mobile robot's current position.